Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy

-The denoising process in DSM is analogous to conventional molecular structure optimization algorithms, where the score function acts like physical force fields, steering molecular structures toward their equilibrium states.
-DSM-based approaches have achieved state-of-the-art accuracy in various conformer predictions \cite{GeoDiff,TSDiff,OA-ReactDiff}.
-Despite their promise, existing DSM methods have not yet reached chemical accuracy--typically defined as an energy error of less than 1 kcal/mol--which limits their reliability for applications requiring high precision.
+The denoising process is conducted by integrating differential equations (stochastic or ordinary) and is analogous to conventional molecular structure optimization algorithms, where the vector field acts like physical force fields steering molecular structures toward their minimum energy states.
+Most existing DMs operate in Euclidean space, where atomic positions are represented in Cartesian coordinates, and denoising models predict direct changes in the Cartesian coordinates.
+These approaches have shown state-of-the-art performance in various conformer predictions \cite{GeoDiff,TSDiff,OA-ReactDiff,duan2025optimal,hassan2024flow,morered}.

-To improve the energy accuracy of DSM, we propose a novel approach that combines the strengths of both score matching and PES learning models.
-A key challenge in structure prediction is selecting a metric that not only captures structural discrepancies but also reflects energetic relevance.
-Commonly used metrics, such as the $L^2$ norm in Euclidean space, often fall short in this regard.
-To address this, we adopt physics-informed internal coordinates, inspired by the geodesic interpolation method of Zhu et al. \cite{zhu2019geodesic}, which provide a better metric aligning with molecular energy differences (see Figure \ref{figure1}).
-Building on this foundation, we design the associated Riemannian manifold that closely mirrors the molecular energy landscape.

-Training DSM models with Gaussian perturbation on the manifold allows the score function to more closely approximate the actual forces on the PES, enabling the model to accurately learn the distribution of molecular structures while ensuring that the generated structures are energetically precise.
-We conducted a comparative analysis of noisy structures sampled in both the Euclidean and Riemannian spaces, revealing a substantial divergence between the two (see Figure \ref{fig:noisy_distribution}).
-Notably, the deviation between DFT structures and structures sampled in noisy distribution in the Riemannian space was analogous to the discrepancy observed between DFT structures and MMFF structures, implying that the Riemannian noise-sampling yields more molecular-like noisy structures.